 “Right after it happens, we have a really in-depth conversation on why they didn’t match and if their application can be improved for SOAP,” Peck says.
 “It’s also important to get everybody involved, like family and significant others, in agreement on the steps that lie ahead before you’re in a high-pressure time crunch of having to accept an offer.”

-While SOAP is very competitive, students tend to hear back from programs and match very quickly, Peck says.
+While SOAP is very competitive, students tend to hear back from programs and get placed very quickly, Peck says.

-The COVID-19 pandemic has created a lot of uncertainty surrounding the 2021 Match season, including the transition to virtual interviews.
-For the 2021 Match, the NRMP announced its decision to add an additional fourth offer round to the SOAP process.
+The ongoing pandemic continues to impact the Match cycle, including the transition to virtual interviews.
+For the 2021 Match, NRMP added an additional fourth offer round to the SOAP process in part because of the impact of COVID-19 on the Match process.
+The 2022 Match will also feature four SOAP rounds.

 You have options after SOAP